Monthly Archives: December 2017

 The Parisians' quest to recover their standing atop of the French football landscape and make serious inroads towards continental glory has undoubtedly been significantly boosted by the arrivals of Neymar and Kylian MpabbÃ©, who have combined for 24 goals and 17 assists to date in all competitions.
 And the signing of veteran full-back Dani Alves should not be underestimated, with the Brazilian offering experience and quality.

 But one of the most significant factors in PSG's remarkable start to the 2017/18 season can be found in a man who has called the Parc des Princes home for more than seven years.
-The departure of Blaise Matuidi for Juventus in the summer meant that Adrien Rabiot would be further entrusted with a key role in the French side's midfield t
+The departure of Blaise Matuidi for Juventus in the summer meant that Adrien Rabiot would be further entrusted with a key role in the French side's midfield this

 5th December 2017.